suffolklibraries/lgc/content/collections/events/springboard-29-04.md

               title: null
         text: here.
 booking_link: 'https://www.danceeast.co.uk/classes/springboard-adults-open/'
-published: false
 ---
-Our fun, friendly and inclusive Springboard classes give adults with additional needs the opportunity to move and explore, using dance as a tool to develop skills.
+Move and explore using dance as a tool to develop skills.